 Keep moving!Encourage kids to keep moving.
 Regular exercise can help strengthen their core and back muscles, making the spine more stable and less prone to injury.

 See a Chiropractor!
 Chiropractors are experts on your and your child’s spine, muscles and nervous system.
 They can show you why your back is hurting and how to relieve it, including manual therapy and exercises to help stop your pain from coming back.
+A general chiropractor, such as this chiropractor in Austin, can help with most ailments so it’s just a matter of enquiring to see if they can help you with your issue.

 Things to Avoid: